DAVID JAMES DUNCAN

 While some readers may compare the wit in Eastern Western to the utopian spoofing of T. Coraghessan Boyle’s Drop City, and others may find a spiritual depth comparable to the nonfiction of Annie Dillard or Thomas Merton, all will revel in a uniquely imagined world when David James Duncan examines contemporary western America through the prisms of Eastern wisdom and the unpredictable, uncontainable eros of the human heart.

-JESSE VAN EERDEN
+JESSIE VAN EERDEN

 Glorybound, Jessie van Eerden’s debut novel, released by Wordfarm in 2012, won the 2012 Editor’s Choice Fiction Prize with ForeWord Reviews’ Book of the Year Awards.
 In 2016 West Virginia University Press will publish her scone novel, My Radio, Radio.
 Click on the cover of Glorybound to read more about this talented young author.
+The Long Weeping collects her award-winning essays into a lovely, spiritual anthology.

 We represent the estates of one of the most prolific and beloved authors of children's books, Catherine Woolley, who published picture books under the pen name Jane Thayer.
 We also represent the estate of her long-time illustrator, Seymour Fleishman.
 Purple House Press has resissued several of their books in facsimile editions.